Pricing for Tools

 New studies administered via Assessment Center ............... $5,000/year

 Continuing studies administered via Assessment Center ............... $2,500/year

-- NIH Toolbox users should not plan on using Assessment Center beyond December 31, 2017, after which time this functionality will be removed.
+- NIH Toolbox users should not plan on using Asessment Center beyond December 31, 2018.
+Microsoft has announced they will no longer support some of the functionality required to run the web-based version of the NIH Toolbox after this time.
 NIH Toolbox users are encouraged to transition to the NIH Toolbox iPad App.
-Please contact email@example.com for additional information and help in migrating to the iPad version of the NIH Toolbox.
+Please contact firstname.lastname@example.org for additional information and help in migrating to the iPad version of the NIH Toolbox.

 The Assessment Center Application Porgramming Interface (AC API) easily integrates with existing patient portals, survey systems and mobile apps to administer and score PROMIS and Neuro-QoL CATs and short forms.
 The AC API is used to operationalize access to HealthMeasures instruments for most of the implementations, listed below under Other Platforms for Access.
 An annual license fee is required.
 For additional information please contact email@example.com.

 The NIH Toolbox iPad App includes the NIH Toolbox instruments and many PROMIS instruments in an easy to use format suitable for in-clinic and office-based use, with significantly lower long-term costs (search “NIH Toolbox” in the iTunes App store for details).
 For more information about the App, go to the NIH Toolbox iPad App page.

 NIH Toolbox iPad App (demonstration mode) ...............
 FREE

 NIH Toolbox English iPad App (annual subscription per iTunes account) ............... $499